sabaimran/mylogs/README.md

 ## Visualizing

+I have created a very rudimentary web UI for visualizing the data.
 With some logs populated, run `node server.js` from root and navigate to `localhost:5000` in order to visualize the various data streams.

 Note that I have currently only built support for menses, routine, and weight data.